Who Is Cory Booker?

 Booker was re-elected to his seat in May 2010 and made headlines again in December of that year after responding to a constituent's Twitter request for him to send someone to shovel her elderly father's driveway: Booker responded, saying, "I will do it myself; where does he live?"
 He and several other volunteers showed up and shoveled the man's driveway.
 Earlier in 2010, Samepoint LLC released a study that measured the social media influence of mayors around the country and ranked Booker second most social mayor.

-He has made many appearances on The Oprah Winfrey Show—including one with Facebook owner Mark Zuckerberg, who donated $100 million to the city's education fund—and has shown support for and spoken about his relationship with President Barack Obama.
+He made many appearances on The Oprah Winfrey Show—including one with Facebook's Mark Zuckerberg, who donated $100 million to the city's education fund—and spoke about his relationship with President Barack Obama.

 Booker traveled with the Democratic National Convention in September 2012 and gave speeches before large crowds, eventually sparking speculation that he would someday run for president himself.
 Rumors also began circulating that he was considering running for the U.S. Senate, which proved to be true.

-Booker officially announced his candidacy for the U.S. Senate in New Jersey on June 8, 2013.
-The seat in the U.S. Senate opened after the death of Senator Frank Lautenberg.
+Booker officially announced his candidacy for the U.S. Senate in New Jersey on June 8, 2013, the seat open following the death of Senator Frank Lautenberg.
 The Democratic primary began in August, with Booker campaigning against Representative Frank Pallone, Representative Rush Holt and Assembly Speaker Sheila Oliver.
 With a 40-point lead over runner-up Pallone, Booker won the primary election for the Democratic nomination on August 13, 2013.
 He soon won the Senate seat, beating out Republican Steve Lonegan in a special election held on October 16, 2013.

 In 2014, election season came around again, and Booker defeated Republican challenger Jeff Bell to hold onto his Senate seat.

-During Supreme Court nominee Brett Kavanaugh's hearing, Booker released 12 pages of "committee confidential" emails sent by Kavanaugh that dealt with racial inequality, an act that left him in danger of expulsion.
+During Supreme Court nominee Brett Kavanaugh's hearing in 2018, Booker released 12 pages of "committee confidential" emails sent by Kavanaugh that dealt with racial inequality, an act that left him in danger of expulsion.
 "I understand the penalty comes with potential ousting from the Senate," Booker said.
 "I openly invite and accept the consequences of my team releasing that email right now."